 This post may contain affiliate links.
 Read our disclosure policy.

-Honey Baked Ham made at home for a fraction of the price you’d pay at a store with a flavor that’s just as delicious!
-The salty, hickory smoke flavor of the ham is perfectly balanced with a sweet and sticky honey and brown sugar glaze which also has delicious hints of warm spices to compliment it.
+A Honey Baked Ham recipe made at home for a fraction of the price you’d pay at a store with a flavor that’s just as delicious!
+The salty, hickory smoke flavor of the ham is perfectly balanced with a sweet and sticky honey and brown sugar glaze, which also has delicious hints of warm spices to compliment it.

 Honey Baked Ham Recipe

-This will be my new go-to method for a spiral sliced ham.
+A go-to method for spiral sliced ham.
 In the past I’ve hated how I’d always ended up with some dry slices, but not here.

 I like Cook’s Illustrated’s method for spiral sliced ham so I used the same method here and just added different glaze rather than the orange maple one they used.